mtahiue/infra/README.md

-# Kinoulink total infrastructure with Vagrant and Docker
+# Kinoulink total infrastructure with Ruby and Docker

 ## Tree